pudly/schmopera-hugo/content/articles/talking-with-singers-leonardo-capalbo.md

 If I didn't sing and act (I do not believe in separating the two), I would likely have become a lawyer.
 Arguing a case in court is a theatrical performance after-all.
 I would have done well in that arena.

-In addition to performing, I’d like to begin to direct opera and theatre.
+In addition to performing, I'd like to begin to direct opera and theatre.
 I have plenty of imagination and I’m not afraid to take a stand on an issue (another useful tool for a lawyer).

 Collaborating with other artists and moving them towards my artistic vision could prove fruitful for me and maybe them too.
 Ultimately, the audience will be the judge.